 Click on the logos if you want to download the apps!

-Advantages : the maps are on the app, so it’s easy to check your itineraries.
-Also, there is an itineraries search engine that can help you.
-To finish, you have information on the traffic that can be useful to be on time if you have a meeting.
+Advantages: the maps are on the app, so it’s easy to check your itineraries.
+Also, there is a trip planning tool that can help you.
+Finally, you have up to date information on the traffic that can be useful to make sure you’re on time if you have a meeting.

-This is a RATP app as well, but specially designed for the tourists.
+This is a RATP app as well, but specially designed for tourists.

-Advantages : Easy to find your itineraries.
+Advantages: Easy to find your itineraries.
 The app does exist in 10 languages (EN, FR, ES, D, IT, NL, JP, CN, BR & RU).
-It suggests you what to visit.
-So you’ll never break your inspiration…
+It gives you suggestions on what to visit.
+So you’ll never be short of inspiration…

 Understand the zones system to get the perfect ticket!

-- Downtown Paris is in zones 1 & 2 : most museums and monuments are here, also are the train stations.
+- Downtown Paris is in zones 1 & 2: most museums and monuments are here, as are the train stations.

 - Zone 3 is close suburbs, like la Défense (shopping, and business district).

-- Zone 4 and 5 are far suburbs, including Versailles, Disney and the airports.
+- Zone 4 and 5 are further away suburbs, including Versailles, Disney and the airports.

 Credits : www.ratp.fr